codesankalp/dsalgo/contributing.md

 - Adding examples to explain the algorithms better.
 - Adding test cases (Note: use python [unittest][unittest] testing framework for wrritng tests).
 - Improving documentation.

+## How to write good commit messages:
+* **Specify the type of commit**:
+*  **feat:** The new feature you're adding to a particular application
+* **fix:** A bug fix
+*  **style:** Feature and updates related to styling
+*  **refactor:** Refactoring a specific section of the codebase
+*  **test:** Everything related to testing
+*  **docs:** Everything related to documentation
+*  **chore:** Regular code maintenance.[ You can also use emojis to represent commit types]
+* Separate the subject from the body with a blank line
+* Your commit message should not contain any whitespace errors
+* Remove unnecessary punctuation marks
+* Do not end the subject line with a period
+* Capitalize the subject line and each paragraph
+* Use the imperative mood in the subject line
+* Use the body to explain what changes you have made and why you made * them.
+* Do not assume the reviewer understands what the original problem was,ensure you add it.
+* Do not think your code is self-explanatory

 ## Pull Requests:
 Push to your fork and [submit a pull request][pr].